 It is set according to the amp draw on the control heating circuit.
 Additionally, make sure the heat anticipator is set properly.
 It is set in the thermostat or thermostats.
 Proper settings ensure you will get the best out of your heating system and your thermostats.

-How to Wire a Thermostat - Selecting the Proper Tstat
+Selecting the Proper Tstat | How to Wire a Thermostat

-AC split or package system with gas, oil, or electric heat
+An AC split or package system with gas, oil, or electric heat

 The first thing you should do before changing the thermostat is to select the proper thermostat for your system.
 Selecting the proper thermostat.

 If you are retired or if someone is at home during the day you likely do not need a programmable thermostat.
-If this is the case the only benefit you will get from a programmable thermostat or thermostats is at night.
+If this is the case the only benefit you will get from a programmable thermostat or thermostat is at night.
 Or I prefer to say in the morning because you can set it so the unit comes on just before you wake.

 That way the house is at a comfortable temperature when you get out of bed.
 I will describe the advantages of the programmable thermostat in full detail in a different section below.
 Finally, once you have made the thermostat selection you can proceed to the next step.